Starting your motorcycle

 Security

-Unfortunately, motorbikes can be quite easy to steal.
+Unfortunately, motorcycles can be quite easy to steal.
 They usually have a steering lock that’s turned off when you put the key in the ignition.
-When you leave your motorbike, make sure you lock the steering and take the ignition key with you.
+When you leave your motorcycle, make sure you lock the steering and take the ignition key with you.

 You can use other security measures too, such as

-• using a high-tension steel cable or chain with a high-quality padlock, ideally to attach your motorbike to an immovable object or another motorbike
+- using a high-tension steel cable or chain with a high-quality padlock, ideally to attach your motorcycle to an immovable object or another motorcycle

-• having your motorbike security marked with its vehicle identification number (VIN).
+- having your motorcycle security marked with its vehicle identification number (VIN).